24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Restaurants around Shibuya are plentiful, ranging from presidentially-priced to budget-backpacker cheap.

-Although it’s a chain, Ichiran at the Iwamoto Building serves up huge portions of delicious Tonkotsu ramen, one of my personal favourite Japanese foods, at reasonable prices, proving budget travel in Japan is possible.
+Although it’s a chain, Ichiran at the Iwamoto Building serves up huge portions of delicious Tonkotsu ramen, one of my personal favorite Japanese foods.
+The reasonable prices at this chain prove that budget travel in Japan is possible.

 Tonkotsu Ramen at Ichiran, Shibuya